 - Ethers are used as an antiseptic in order to prevent infection when an injection is administered into the body.

 - A cotton ball is dipped in ether and skin is disinfected before an injection is allowed to pierce the skin.

-- Diethyl ether is used as an anesthetic in hospitals.
-Anesthetics help in making people go to sleep or become unconscious during surgery.
+- Diethyl ether is used as an anaesthetic in hospitals.
+Anaesthetics help in making people go to sleep or become unconscious during surgery.

 - The discovery of ether allowed physicians to use more refined techniques of surgery and medications.
 They got a better idea of human physiology.

 - But due to the flammable nature of ether, it has now been replaced with safer alternatives.
-Since diethyl ether can be used as an anesthetic, it is an appealing recreational drug.
+Since diethyl ether can be used as an anaesthetic, it is an appealing recreational drug.